Your direct mail offers are the central piece of your direct marketing campaign

 Besides a fine-tuned and freshly updated mailing list, your direct mail offers are the central piece of your direct marketing campaigns.
 More than other elements of your direct mail, the offer is what drives your direct response.

 It’s a well-known fact that 40% of your direct mail success depends on the offer.
-One of the prominent marketers of the early 1960s, Ed Mayer, observed this pattern and stated it in the 40/40/20 rule.
-This rule says that 40% of the success depends on your mailing list, 40% on the offer and 20% on everything else including the format of your mailer, the design, the copy, the distribution, etc.
+One of the prominent marketers of the early 1960s, Ed Mayer, observed this pattern and started it in the 40/40/20 rule.
+This rule says that 40% of the success depends on your mailing list, 40% on the offer, and 20% on everything else including the format of your mailer, the design, the copy, the distribution, etc.

 So, a question arises: how do you craft a compelling offer, so that you can count on that 40% of success.
 What does an attractive offer sound like?
-Let’s take a closer look at what we consider to have value, and drives responses in direct mail marketing.
+Let’s take a closer look at what we consider to have value, and drives responses in direct mail offer marketing.

 As a rule of thumb, don’t add your offer to the ad copy after everything else has been said.
 Build your creative elements around your offer, put it at the center of your mailpiece!

 1.Dropping your prices